sleepybishop/nanors/README.md

 ## Performance

 Good performance is dependent on CPU acceleration, to this end a stripped down and amalgamated version of https://github.com/sleepybishop/oblas is included.
-Automatic detection of CPU capabilities is attempted via compiler macro defines.

 ## Benchmark